MicrosoftTranslator/Local-Feature-Android/Readme.md

 - Perform a text translation from language A to language B
 - Initialize offline engines for better performance

-The `translatorapi` library included in this repository contains the necessary classes to use the Local API service.
+The `translatorlocal` library included in this repository contains the necessary classes to use the Local Feature.
 There is also a sample app in the `app` folder.

-`com.microsoft.translator.localapi.TranslatorApi` is the main class for interfacing with the API.
+`com.microsoft.translator.local.Translator` is the main class for interfacing with the API.

 1. Sign up for your API key at the link above in the **Get Started** section

+2. Check that the Translator app is installed by calling `init()` it should return `TranslatorApi.ERROR_NONE` if the app is installed.

-2. Start the service by calling `start()` and check for TranslatorApi.ERROR_NONE.
+3. Start the service by calling `start()` and check for `TranslatorApi.ERROR_NONE`.
 If another value is returned, the Translator app may not have been installed on the user device, or may not support the Local API.

+4. Check that the service is connected with `isConnected()`

-3. Use `getLanguageList()` to return a list of language codes to translate to and from.
-These will be passed as arguments to the `translate` method.
+5. Use `getLanguageList` to get a list of languages to translate to and from.
+The `code` field corresponds to the language codes you will need for `translate`.
 These are language codes like `en` for English, and `es` for Spanish.
 If the user has the offline language pack downloaded for a certain language, the `isOnDevice` flag will be `true`.
+You can use the `nativeName` to get the language in its native text, or `name` to get the name in the devices current locale. ( A cached list of languages will be used if the user is offline. )

-4. Perform a translation with the `translate()` method. providing your API key, a category (leave blank for now), the language codes for the to and from languages, and a list of Strings to translate.
+6. Perform a translation with the `translate` method. providing your API key, a category (leave blank for now), the language codes for the to and from languages, and a list of Strings to translate.

 The `getLanguageList` and `translate` methods are synchronous and may take some time to perform, so they should be done on a background thread.